gadaxmagicgadax/DHTmqttNutanixIoT/README.md

 * UBLOX - neo6m as GPS receiver
 * LCD1602 lcd to display data from micropython code in ESP32
 * A poteziometer (10K) for lcd
-* A USB cable
+* A USB cable (the one for Android phone battery charge will do!)
 * A powerbank. (initially I tried with a power supply with a battery.
-No way! the UBLOX neo6m needs 5V and 0.5 Ampere stable )
+No way! the ESP32 WiFi needs 5V and and 400 mA stable)

 Best will be to mount on the breadboard one piece at a time and check if it is working.
 I've left in this git hub some tests I did.